 The Violent Crime Control and Law Enforcement Act of 1994 requires mandatory life imprisonment for certain convicted felons found guilty in federal court of a serious violent offense.
 States then began to enact statutes based on this federal law.
 California, for example, enacted the "Three Strikes and You're Out" law following the murders of Kimber Reynolds and Polly Klaas.

-- Two or more previous convictions in federal or state courts, at least one of which is a serious violent felony (the other offense may be a serious drug offense).
-The sentencing enhancements in this law can have a significant impact on a criminal defendant.
+Three strikes laws target habitual offenders with a lengthy criminal history.
+A repeat offender may also receive a mandatory life sentence after two or more previous felony convictions in federal or state courts.
+At least one conviction must be a serious violent felony, and the other offense may be a serious drug offense.
+The sentencing enhancements in this law can significantly impact repeat, violent offenders.

 Defining Serious Violent Felonies

 The statute defines a serious violent felony to include: